lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 add a new queue `offerers` that will be added to the `State` alongside `takers`.
-For each waiting producer the `offerers` queue will keep a `Deferred[F, Unit]` that will be used to block the producer until the element it offers can be added to `queue` or directly passed to some consumer.
+For each waiting producer the `offerers` queue will keep a `Deferred[F, Unit]` that will be used to block the producer until the element it offers can be added to `queue` or directly passed to some consumer (`taker`).
 Alongside the `Deferred` instance we need to keep as well the actual element offered by the producer in the `offerers` queue.
 Thus `State` class now becomes:

 ```scala
 import cats.effect.Deferred